Discover the natural drama of South Africa's prime stretch of coastal splendor - the Garden Route.

 Crossing the Outeniqua Mountains, the Garden Route tour travels to Oudtshoorn, the ostrich capital of the world.
 A visit is made to the Cango Caves, classified as a natural wonder of the world.
 It is amongst the world's largest cave systems, traveling kilometers into the limestone of the Swartberg mountain range.
 After exploring the caves, some time is allotted to lunch after which we visit a local ostrich farm.
 Here an informative tour about the largest of the world's birds is conducted.
 Guests will have the opportunity to hand-feed ostriches and the brave can even endeavor an ostrich ride.
 Following the visit to the ostrich farm, the tour makes its way back to the overnight destination.

 After an early breakfast, the tour will slowly make its way back to Cape Town via the National Highway.
 During the boom years of ostrich farming, Mossel Bay was a major export port of ostrich feathers and products to Europe and the USA.
 In Mossel Bay we visit the Bartholomew Diaz Museum, which marks the spot of the historical landing of Diaz, and a 500-year-old post office tree.
 The Maritime Museum houses a replica of the caravel on which Diaz arrived.
 The caravel arrived in Mossel Bay in 1987, a gift from the government of Portugal.
 Another highlight is a map of Mossel Bay produced by early Dutch sailor, Cornelis de Houtman, in 1595.
 The tour then follows the scenic coastal route via the towns of Hermanus and Kleinmond back to Cape Town.
-In Cape Town, guests are transferred to any location of their choice after a memorable Garden Route tour.
+In Cape Town, guests are transferred to any location of their choice after a short but memorable Garden Route tour.

 Standard tours that couple four star accommodation with topnotch adventures.